Medical Device Registration and Approval in Mexico

 Fees vary from USD 2935 – USD 5870 as it set by the third party and depending on the device classification.

-LICENSE VALIDITY: Medical device registrations are valid for five years. renewals must be submitted under the same route as the original registration, no later than 150 calendar days before the expiration date.
+Medical device registrations are valid for 5 years. renewals must be submitted under the same route as the original registration, no later than 150 calendar days before the expiration date.

 * Note: If you use your general ISP e-mail address, such as gmail, yahoo etc. your LinkedIn profile address is required to process your request.